ericyz/carsalesdemo/README.md

 In the backend, the key idea is to decouple services, including business services and data access services.
 In the high-level web API, difference services are constructed according to the web config and inject them in the API controller constructors.

 The data access layer is used with factory pattern.
-It receives information about data configuration, which is from the web.config and returns the repository with read, update, delete and create operation for each entities.
+It receives information about data configuration, which is from the web.config and returns the repository with read, update, delete and create operation for each entity.

 The project has the following hierarchy.
 - <i><u>Client</u></i>: Client Applications such as JavaScript Application, Mobile Application or Desktop Application